Hello1nside/seo-wordpress/README.md

 # seo-wordpress_404-remove
-Script for adding image names and alts
+Script for remove links with bad response